Short Description

 Readiness and links to data

-This indicator is not available for reporting in 2023 in a finalised form.
-A revised interim indicator is presented here as an experimental statistic that was first presented in 2021.
+This indicator is not available for reporting in 2024 in a finalised form.
+A revised interim indicator is presented here that was first presented in 2021.
 It includes metrics from the WFD Regulations status tests for:

 For each water type, we include a representative element that is tested to assess the condition of a water body, reflecting water quality and/or hydromorphology (the physical character and water content in water bodies).
 There are many more elements assessed, and tests undertaken; the data represent a snapshot of the complete WFD Regulations dataset.
-There are no new WFD regulations assessments included in the 2023 report.
-We have included new data for water quantity status of groundwaters, surface water drinking water protected areas and sites protected for nature.
+There are no new WFD regulations assessments included in the 2024 report.

 Supporting detail for each of the water types and a more detailed dashboard of data are available on the updated B3 Evidence Pages.
-These data have been published as an experimental statistic to facilitate user involvement in the development of this indicator.
+This includes detail on the Risk of Eutrophication for Estuaries and Coastal Waters.
+These data have been published to facilitate user involvement in the development of this indicator.
 We would therefore welcome any feedback on these statistics, particularly on their usefulness and value, via 25YEPindicators@defra.gov.uk.

 Further work is required to develop the indicator to show change over time.
 We will continue to work with partners to develop our approach for future reporting.
 Data and evidence will begin to come from different sources as Environment Agency monitoring networks are updated as part of the Natural Capital Ecosystem Assessment development.
 Piloting and rollout of new networks has begun.
 Data will start to feed into indicator reporting as soon as it is ready.
 Existing source data are currently published (WFD element status , protected area data, State of the environment and the water quality report).
 Water body level status results are available on the Catchment Data Explorer.